isomerpages/pa-corp/_our-programmes/Community Arts.md

 ---
 <img style="width:350px" src="/images/Our%20Programmes/commarts-logo.png"><br>

-Established by PA with the support of the Ministry of Culture, Community and Youth, the PAssionArts brand was developed to provide a collective identity to community arts in Singapore.
-It aims to make arts & culture more accessible to the people by bringing it right to the heart of every constituency in Singapore.
-The vision is to bring arts & culture to reach “Everyone, Everywhere, Everyday”.
+PAssionArts, established by the People’s Association (PA) in 2012 and supported by the Ministry of Culture, Community and Youth, is a community arts movement to promote arts to the community and to use arts to bond people.
+It aims to make arts and culture accessible to the people by bringing it right to the heart of every constituency in Singapore.
+Through arts, we aim to bring people together, promote bonding and build a sense of belonging to the community and nation.
+Adopting the participatory art approach, we actively involve residents, art champions and artists to build a strong resident-centric and volunteer-driven community arts movement.

 The key PAssionArts programmes include:
 * <a href="#Community_Arts">Community Arts and Culture Clubs</a>